OCA/commission/sale_commission_so_based/readme/DESCRIPTION.rst

-This module provides the external functionality for sale_commission_salesman operations to enable the
+This module provides the external functionality for sale_commission operations to enable the
 following:

 - Create settlements based on Sales Order